mkbabb/parse-that/docs/tranches/B/B.md

 8. **Immutable unpublished candidate.** Produce one `npm pack` tarball from the frozen source with exact commit, file manifest and SHA-256.
 Later evidence names this object; no consumer reads a mutable link or dirty head.
-9. **Exact-SHA consumption.** Value and parse-that's `jsonParser` consume the same candidate tarball.
-Value authors the sole scannerless CSS Syntax, selectors, at-rules, VDS, Webref and named-extension grammar; JSON uses the same generic primitives.
+9. **Exact-SHA consumption.** Value and logical `parse-that#jsonParser` consume the same candidate tarball.
+Value authors the sole scannerless CSS Syntax, selectors, at-rules, VDS, Webref and named-extension grammar; the logical JSON consumer uses the same generic primitives.
 BBNF is not substituted.
-10. **Consumer equivalence, deletion and formal proof.** Value and JSON return exact receipts for values, spans, diagnostics, recovery and failures;
+10. **Consumer equivalence, deletion and formal proof.** Value and logical `parse-that#jsonParser` return exact receipts for values, spans, diagnostics, recovery and failures;
    delete displaced machinery; run WPT/browser differentials; and establish corrected AB/BA exact-bootstrap ≥10× CI-low at every frozen binding scale and equal semantic plane, with allocation, CPU, deopt and GC artefacts.